NadavRutmanMoshe/OS26Targilim/targil2/Exercise_2/README.md

 - `buffered_open.c`

 ### Submission Link
-Please submit your zip file to the submission system: [https://submit.cs.biu.ac.il/cgi-bin/welcome.cgi](https://submit.cs.biu.ac.il/cgi-bin/welcome.cgi)
+Please submit your zip file to the submission box in the Moodle.

 ## Exercise Instructions
 This exercise consists of three parts.
 Please read the following files for detailed instructions: